brianmueller/cssi-curriculum/teacher-best-practices.md

 ###Delivering content:

 + Why is your lesson important- Every lesson should start with a WHY.
 Why is this topic important, relevant and exciting?!
 Find ways to connect with student's background knowledge and every day life.
-+ Chunking lectures- Stop after each new skill and ask the class to rank their understanding from 1-5 or show a thumbs up and thumbs down.
-Rule of thumb is with every new skill students should have at least 10 minutes of practice.
++ Chunking lectures- Stop after each new skill and get a class temperature check (thumbs up/thumbs down or a fist to five).
+Consider reteaching the skill if students are confused or have students turn and talk to their partners.
 + Talk aloud- When you are coding to talk through your thought process.
 When you run into an error DON'T PANIC, model debugging and searching for documentation.
 + Be creative about naming variables especially when data is being passed in multiple places rather than just using x and y.